 Guerrero added: “God, please don’t let him hit the ball to Sax,” referencing second baseman Steve Sax, another young Dodger with pronounced fielding issues.8

-Pedro was relieved of third base duties and sent to the outfield.
+Pedro was soon relieved of third base duties and sent to the outfield.
 The move allowed Guerrero to relax and find his hitting mojo.
 Before the switch his average was .277; afterwards .336.
-Guerrero ended the season with a .303 average, but he had totaled only 16 homers and 72 RBI.
-It was a hard fall for the newly-minted millionaire after two straight seasons of 30 HRs and 100 RBIs.
-“If I’d known what would happen, I never would have signed for all that money,” Guerrero told Sports Illustrated.
+Guerrero ended the season with a .303 average, but he had totaled only 16 homers and 72 RBIs.
+It was a hard campaign for the newly-minted millionaire after two straight seasons of 30 HRs and 100 RBIs.
+“If I’d known what would happen, I never would have signed for all that money,” Guerrero said.9

-The start of 1985 inexplicably had Guerrero back at third, fielding feebly and hitting humbly.
-With his team a game below .500 on June 1st, Lasorda freed Guerrero to left field.
+The start of 1985 inexplicably had Guerrero back at third, again fielding feebly and hitting humbly.
+With his team a game below .500 on June 1, Lasorda freed Guerrero to left field.
 Like clockwork, his funk shook immediately upon hitting the outfield grass.

 The shake-up would trigger an explosion of historic proportions.
-Pedro hit a June record 15 home runs in one of the greatest slugging skeins by any player in history.
-In his final at bat of June‚ Guerrero beat Atlanta with a two-run homer off Bruce Sutter to give a 4-3 win, his 15th of the month,.
+Pedro hit a June-record 15 home runs in one of the greatest slugging skeins by any player in baseball history.
+In his final at bat of June‚ Guerrero beat Atlanta with a two-run homer off Bruce Sutter to give a 4-3 win, his 15th of the month.

 Amazingly, Guerrero was even better in July, hitting .460 with .563 on-base and .794 slugging averages.
-On July 23, he would start a streak of reaching base in 14 consecutive at-bats, a senior circuit record and just two shy of Ted Williams’ major league mark of 16 straight.
+On July 23, he started a streak of reaching base in 14 consecutive at-bats, a senior circuit record and just two shy of Ted Williams’ major-league mark of 16 straight.
 The streak ended on the 27th, but over the four-day span Guerrero had put together a stretch of two singles‚ three doubles‚ two homers‚ six walks‚ and a hit by pitch.

-The singular resurgence lifted the dithering Dodgers to a postseason berth, but Los Angeles eventually squandered 2-0 NLCS advantage against the pennant-winning Saint Louis Cardinals.
-Guerrero was again kept under wraps by opposing pitching, hitting only .250 with no homers and four RBI.
+The singular resurgence lifted the dithering Dodgers to a postseason berth, but Los Angeles eventually squandered a 2-0 NLCS advantage against the pennant-winning Saint Louis Cardinals.
+Guerrero was again kept under wraps by opposing pitching, hitting only .250 with no homers and four RBI in the series.

 Guerrero rebounded in 1987.
-He batted a career high .338, smacked 27 home runs and 89 RBIs to win Comeback Player of the Year honors.
-Guerrero’s batting average was the highest by a Dodger since Tommy Davis belted .348 in 1962.
+He batted a career high .338, smacked 27 home runs and 89 RBIs to win major-league Comeback Player of the Year honors.
+Guerrero’s batting average was the highest by a Dodger since Tommy Davis hit .348 in 1962.
 But while locked-in at the plate, Pedro was becoming a destabilizing force in the clubhouse.
-He openly criticized teammate Mike Marshall for not playing through injury, resulting in a clubhouse fight between the teammates.
+He openly criticized teammate Mike Marshall for not playing through injury, resulting in a clubhouse scrap between the teammates.
 Despite making his fourth All-Star team, Guerrero complained about his lack of at-bats in the 1987 contest, blaming a conspiracy against the Dodgers franchise.
-“Everybody hates the Dodgers,” stated the sour slugger.
+“Everybody hates the Dodgers,” stated the sour slugger.11

 Los Angeles made a fateful roster move during the offseason by inking free agent Kirk Gibson from the Detroit Tigers.
-LA’s new number three hitter was in every way the opposite of the Dodger hitting behind him.
+L.A.’s new number three hitter was in many ways a stark contrast to the long-time Dodger hitting behind him.
 Gibson was straight from central casting as the hardscrabble grunt who made up for awkward aesthetics with incomparable strop.
-Guerrero was the wanton antagonist, implicit in incidents superfluous to winning baseball games.
+Guerrero played the antagonist, implicit in incidents superfluous to winning baseball games.

 As elder statesman in the clubhouse, Guerrero fanned an atmosphere of immaturity that immediately drew the consternation of Gibson.
 An anonymous jokester made Gibson the target of a spring-training joke by rubbing the inside of his cap with eye black.
 Gibson blew up, calling his teammates “clowns” and storming out of training facility.
-The childish wind-up smacked of Guerrero.
-Pedro denied complicity, but a line had been drawn.
-The Dodgers would eventually have a choice to face: support Guerrero’s grin or Gibson’s glower.
+The wind-up smacked of Guerrero.
+Pedro denied involvement, but a line had been drawn.
+The Dodgers clubhouse faced a choice: Guerrero’s grin or Gibson’s glower.

-Guerrero’s once carefree aloofness was now shrouded by apathy and petulance.
-He’d made a habit of losing his cool in recent years, and manifested his temper in a May contest against the Mets when David Cone hit him with an innocuous curveball.
-Pedro reacted violently.
-He slung his bat back at the mound, aiming at the Mets’ starter.
+Guerrero’s once carefree aloofness was now shrouded by apathy.
+He’d made a habit of losing his cool in recent years, and blew his temper in a May contest against the Mets when David Cone hit him with an innocuous curveball.
+Pedro slung his bat back at the mound, aiming at the Mets’ starter.
 The act led to a four-game suspension from National League President Bart Giamatti.
 Many, including unnamed Dodger teammates and recently suspended Pete Rose, thought the outburst deserved a more stern suspension.

 The deal was made official on August 16.
 It was a bitter turn for the longtime Dodger.
 Guerrero had gone from a streaking division leader to an out-of-contention St. Louis squad.
-While Pedro waited out the last weeks of season at first base for St. Louis, the Dodgers lengthened their lead over the second place Reds, finishing 94-67.
-With a balanced staff following other-worldly ace Orel Hershiser and Gibson’s work ethic pervading the clubhouse, the over-achieving Dodgers won the pennant in a hard-fought seven game series over the New York Mets.
+While he waited out the last weeks of season at first base for St. Louis, the Dodgers lengthened their lead over the second-place Reds, finishing 94-67.
+With a balanced staff led by other-worldly ace Orel Hershiser and Gibson’s work ethic pervading the clubhouse, the over-achieving Dodgers won the pennant in a hard-fought seven game series over the New York Mets.
 The team’s success carried into the World Series.
-Aided by Gibson’s miraculous walk-off home run in Game One, Los Angeles pulled off an amazing four games to one triumph over the powerhouse Oakland A’s in the World Series.
-Kirk Gibson was named National League Most Valuable Player.
+Aided by Gibson’s miraculous walk-off home run in Game One, Los Angeles pulled off an amazing four games to one triumph over the powerhouse Oakland A’s to win the 1988 World Series championship.
+Kirk Gibson was named National League Most Valuable Player at season’s end.

 Guerrero would make more disparaging comments about the Dodgers and his former teammates over the next year.
 Upon reuniting with Lasorda months later, Guerrero was repentant.
-“The problem with writers,” Guerrero was reported as saying to the Chicago Tribune’s Paul Sullivan, “is they write what I say and not what I think.”
+“The problem with writers,” Guerrero was reported as saying, “is they write what I say and not what I think.”13

 The Cardinals were not expected to contend in 1989.
 Instead, they surprised with a strong campaign that had them contending for a playoff spot before falling short in the season’s final weeks.

-1990 was a disappointment for the aging slugger, whose 34th birthday on June 29 was ruined by former teammate Fernando Valenzuela.
-The Dodger no-hit the Cardinals, with Guerrero grounding into a double-play to end the game.
-There were more confrontations with opposing moundsmen and another stint on the disabled list with a lower back strain.
-Pedro ended the season with only 13 home runs, 80 RBI and .281 average, a 30-point drop off from the previous year.
+1990 was a disappointment for the aging slugger, whose 34th birthday on June 29 was spoiled by former teammate Fernando Valenzuela.
+The Dodger pitcher no-hit the Cardinals, with Guerrero grounding into a double-play to end the game.15 There were more confrontations with opposing moundsmen and another stint on the disabled list with a lower back strain.
+Guerrero ended the season with only 13 home runs, 80 RBIs, and a .281 average, a 30-point drop-off from the previous year.

 Guerrero’s decline continued in 1991.
 An August collision with catcher Tom Pagnozzi on a foul ball resulted in a hairline fracture of Guerrero’s right leg.
 Remarkably, Pedro remained in the game to drive in tying runs in both the ninth and the 12th innings, eventually scoring the winning run.
 Despite his valiant effort, Guerrero was placed on the disabled list.
 He was ineffective after a late-season comeback and finished with career lows in home runs and RBIs.

 Things fell apart for Pedro Guerrero in 1992.
-In mid-April, teammate Todd Worrell took umbrage to Guerrero’s post-game invitation to a young Dominican from the opposing Cubs to visit the Cards’ clubhouse.
-The Cub was named Sammy Sosa.
-The Cardinal teammates began shouting and Pedro jumped over a table to throw a punch.
-Worrell caught the flailing slugger and deposited him into a locker, letting loose a couple of punches on Guerrero before being pulled away.
+In mid-April, teammate Todd Worrell took umbrage to Guerrero’s post-game clubhouse invitation to a young Dominican from the opposing Cubs named Sammy Sosa.
+Cardinal teammates began shouting and Guerrero jumped over a table to throw a punch at Worrell.
+The pitcher caught the flailing slugger and deposited him into a locker before being pulled away.

 Guerrero was contrite afterwards: “I shouldn’t have brought him in,” Guerrero said.
-"It was my mistake.”
-(17)
+"It was my mistake.”16

 The season ended badly for the former star.
 A shoulder injury limited him to 43 games in which he hit just .219 with one home run.